brandonrobertz/autoscrape-py/README.md

 You can run a test to ensure your webdriver is set up correctly by running the `test` crawler:

-    ./scrape.py --loglevel DEBUG --maxdepth 10 [SITE_URL]
+    ./scrape.py --headless False [SITE_URL]

 The `test` crawler will just do a depth-first click-only crawl of an entire website.
-It will not interact with forms or POST data.
+It will not interact with forms or POST data or save any crawl data.

 ### Manual Config-Based Scraper